Mary Katharine Goddard

 In 1998, Goddard was inducted into the Maryland Women's Hall of Fame.
+Goddard owned a slave named Belinda Starling.
+Upon her death in 1816, Goddard's will posthumously freed Starling and bequeathed to her all of Goddard's property.

 Early life

 Mary Katharine Goddard was born in Southern New England in 1738.
 She was the daughter of Dr. Giles Goddard and Sarah Updike Goddard.
 Her father was the postmaster of New London, Connecticut.
-Her brother, William Goddard (1740–1817), was a few years younger and had served an apprenticeship in the printing trade.
+Goddard was taught reading and math by her mother.
+Her brother, William Goddard (1740–1817), was a few years younger and served an apprenticeship in the printing trade.

 Printing career

-The Goddard family (Mrs. Goddard, William Goddard and Mary Goddard) had set up a printing press, and were the first to publish a newspaper in Providence, RI, called The Providence Gazette.
-However, William left Rhode Island to start a newspaper in Philadelphia.
-William also had been the publisher and printer of a revolutionary publication, the Maryland Journal.
-Mary Goddard took control of the journal in 1774 while her brother was traveling to promote his Constitutional Post; she continued to publish it throughout the American Revolutionary War until 1784, when her brother forced her to give up the newspaper amid an acrimonious quarrel.
+The Goddard family (Sarah Updike Goddard, William Goddard and Mary Goddard) set up a printing press and were the first to publish a newspaper in Providence, Rhode Island, called The Providence Gazette.

+Mary's brother William was the publisher and printer of a revolutionary publication, the Maryland Journal; however, William then left Rhode Island to start a newspaper in Philadelphia.
+Mary Goddard took over control of the journal in 1774, while her brother was traveling to promote his Constitutional Post, and she continued to publish it throughout the American Revolutionary War until 1784, when her brother forced her to give up the newspaper.

 In 1775, Mary Katharine Goddard became postmaster of the Baltimore post office.
 She also ran a book store and published an almanac in offices located around 250 Market Street (now East Baltimore Street, near South Street).
-During the American Revolution, Goddard opposed the Stamp Act vehemently, recognizing it would increase the cost of printing.